AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 then the RetroWrite solution might be for you.
 It decompiles to ASM files which can then be instrumented with afl-gcc.

-Binaries that are statically instrumented for fuzzing using RetroWrite are identical in performance to compiler-instrumented binaries and outperform the QEMU-based instrumentation by 4.5x.
+Binaries that are statically instrumented for fuzzing using RetroWrite are close in performance to compiler-instrumented binaries and outperform the QEMU-based instrumentation.

 [https://github.com/HexHive/retrowrite](https://github.com/HexHive/retrowrite)